Twisted Metal 4: Reception

-Twisted Metal 4 received mixed to positive reviews from critics, with an aggregate score of 68.04% on GameRankings.
-Brian of Game Revolution considered the game to be an improvement over Twisted Metal III and noted that the level design has improved from the previous installment, but cited some unsatisfactory levels, physics problems, and the repetitive soundtrack as negative points.
-Joe Fielder of GameSpot also said that the game was a "huge leap" ahead of Twisted Metal III, commenting on the improved level design, control and physics, but remarked that the latter two "remain a little too touchy and unforgiving", and that the graphics, while "prettier" than those of Twisted Metal III, "aren't nearly as sharp as the graphics in its current main competitor - Activision's Vigilante 8: Second Offense".
-Marc Nix of IGN commented negatively on the "toy car" control, look and sound of the vehicles, but noted the "colorful" graphics and "well-done" interactive environments.
+Twisted Metal 4 was less commercially successful than its predecessors, selling 465,000 copies by April 2001.
+The game received mixed reception from critics, holding a rating of 68.04% based on seventeen reviews according to review aggregator GameRankings.
+GameSpot's Joe Fielder said that the game was a "huge leap" ahead of Twisted Metal III, commenting on the improved level design, control and physics, but remarked that the latter two "remain a little too touchy and unforgiving", and that the graphics, while "prettier" than those of Twisted Metal III, "aren't nearly as sharp as the graphics in its current main competitor - Activision's Vigilante 8: Second Offense".
+GameRevolution's Brian Chin also considered the game to be an improvement over Twisted Metal III and noted that the level design has improved from the previous installment, but cited some unsatisfactory levels and physics problems as negative points.
+IGN's Marc Nix commented negatively on the "toy car" feel of the vehicles, but noted the "colorful" graphics and "well-done" interactive environments.
+GamePro's Dan Amrich said the game would satisfy fans of the Twisted Metal series, highlighting the addition of more weapons, option to create custom cars and visual improvements, but noted that the increased speed occasionally made it difficult to spot enemies.